brdv/prodtest-docs/docs/demo/technical-detail/order-service.md

 ![Swim lane](./img/order-service-swim-lane.png)

 As you can see above, each class/layer is responsible for its own piece of the flow.
-The controller receives the initital requests and validates them.
+The controller receives the initial requests and validates them.
 This means that it checks if it is a proper CreateOrderRequest model.
 If not, it will return a bad request error to the client.
 Otherwise, it will pass the request to the OrderService.
 The order service (class) handles the business logic of the order.
 This means it will create an OrderModel object of the request, make sure it will be published by the RabbitMQService on the queue and return the OrderModel to the controller which in turn will send it as response to the client.

 ## Implementation

-Below you can see an overview of the implemented classes to realise the OrderService.
+Below you can see an overview of the implemented classes to realize the OrderService.

 ![class diagram](./img/order-service-class-diagram.png)

-Note: all classes marked with an asterix (\*) can be found in the Domain.Commons project.
+Note: all classes marked with an asterisk (\*) can be found in the Domain.Commons project.
 They are not directly part of the order service, but it does depend on them.

 <!-- TODO: Add link to domain.commons project above. -->